 We have until November 22, 2021 to consummate a Business Combination.
 It is uncertain that we will be able to consummate a Business Combination by this time.
 If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution.
 Management has determined that the mandatory liquidation, should a Business Combination not occur, and potential subsequent dissolution raises substantial doubt about our ability to continue as a going concern.
 We intend to consummate a business combination by this date but there is no guarantee we will be able to do so.
+If the Business Combination is not consummated the Company will need to raise additional capital through loans or additional investments from its Sponsor, stockholders, officers, directors, or third parties.
+If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
+The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern through one year from the date of these financial statements if a Business Combination is not consummated.
 No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after November 22, 2021.